Escaped prisoner Daniel Khalife still on the run

 Questions are now being asked over longstanding issues at Wandsworth prison - one of the country's most overcrowded jails.

-Along with his distinctive trousers, he was wearing a prison issue white T-shirt and brown steel toe cap boots when he allegedly strapped himself to the underside of a van that was leaving the prison.
+Mr Khalife was wearing red and white checked trousers, a white T-shirt and brown steel toe cap boots when he allegedly strapped himself to the underside of a van that was leaving the prison.

+He "will be found and he will be made to face justice," the Justice Secretary Alex Chalk told the House of Commons.

-He joined the Army in 2019 and had been based at the MoD Stafford - also known as Beacon Barracks - when he disappeared on 2 January after an alleged bomb hoax.
+Mr Khalife joined the Army in 2019 and had been based at the MoD Stafford - also known as Beacon Barracks - when he disappeared on 2 January after an alleged bomb hoax.
 He was arrested a few weeks later, on 26 January.

-Following a court appearance two days later, Mr Khalife was held at Belmarsh Prison before being transferred to Wandsworth.
+He was remanded at HMP Wandsworth on 28 January, Mr Chalk told MPs.

+He said, contrary to press reports, Mr Khalife was never held in Belmarsh - a high security category A prison - after Labour's Shabana Mahmood questioned why he had been moved from there to Wandsworth.

-He is due to appear in court on 13 November to stand trial in relation to terrorism and Official Secrets Act offences, including preparing an act of terrorism and collecting information useful to an enemy.
+Mr Khalife is due to appear in court on 13 November to stand trial in relation to terrorism and Official Secrets Act offences, including preparing an act of terrorism and collecting information useful to an enemy.

 A previous court appearance heard he "elicited" personal information about soldiers from the Ministry of Defence Joint Personnel Administration System which was "likely to be useful to a person committing or preparing an act of terrorism" in 2021.